FAQs about

 What are the benefits of radiotherapy?

-Radiation treatments are given by specially trained veterinary surgeons called radiation oncologists, using dedicated equipment that is only available at a few locations throughout Europe.
+Radiation treatments are planned and prescribed by specially trained vets called radiation oncologists, using dedicated equipment that is only available at a few locations throughout Europe.
+They have trained for several years to specialise in the treatment of pets with radiation.
+The patients are actually treated by dedicated technicians who are trained to use the radiotherapy unit.
 Radiation treatments are individualised for each patient and are sometimes incorporated into a treatment plan involving other types of cancer therapy, i.e. surgery or chemotherapy.

-• Radiotherapy can be used as the only treatment.
+- Radiotherapy can be used as the only treatment (primary treatment).
 In some cases, the cancer will be well-controlled with radiotherapy alone.
 In other cases, the cancer cannot be reached (or accessed) in any other way and radiotherapy can be used to shrink the cancer to improve the quality of life for the patient.
 Examples of such cancers are some brain tumours or tumours inside the nose.

-• Radiotherapy can be used as a palliative procedure to relieve cancer pain.
+- Radiotherapy can be used as a palliative procedure to relieve cancer pain.
 An example of such a cancer is the malignant bone tumour, osteosarcoma.
-However, it is important to point out that not all patients are candidates for this treatment.

-• Radiotherapy is sometimes combined with chemotherapy in an attempt to kill as many cancer cells as possible.
-Certain patients with mast cell tumours are given this combination of treatment.
+- Radiotherapy is sometimes combined with chemotherapy in an attempt to kill as many cancer cells as possible.

 How is treatment given?